Your 6 month old puppy

 How much exercise does a 6 month old puppy need?

 An energetic 6 month old puppy will benefit from a good half an hour’s walk a couple of times a day.
+Mental stimulation is particularly important in young dogs, so make time every day for training, playing, sniffing and learning.
 Dogs love having the space to run around and have a good sniff – this is part of their natural behaviour.
 Take your dog to different places to give them a change to experience new smells.
 Check it is safe for them to be let off the lead, or use a long lead if you are still perfecting your recall.

 How much will my puppy grow after 6 months?